|Nutrition Facts (per serving)|

 Remove the apple filling from the heat and allow to cool before filling the pies.

-On a lightly floured surface, gently roll out the one of the refrigerated pie crusts large enough to hold an 8 x 8-inch square.
+On a lightly floured surface, gently roll out one of the refrigerated pie crusts large enough to hold an 8 x 8-inch square.

 Cut into 8 rectangles, each measuring 2 inches wide and 4 inches long.
 Repeat with the second pie crust.
 Discard extra pie crust trimmings or reserve for another use.